Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: Experiments

-As shown in Table~\ref{table_test_time}, our test-time self-supervised aggregation method can learn suitable expert weights for various unknown test class distributions.
-For forward long-tailed distributions, the weight of the forward expert $E_1$ is higher, while for backward long-tailed distributions, the weight of the backward expert $E_3$ is relatively high.
-As s result, our method enhances the performance of the dominant test classes in arbitrary test class distributions, leading to better overall performance as shown in~Table~\ref{table_expert_learning_performance}.
-Moreover, as the test dataset gets more imbalanced, the performance gain gets larger.
-More results are reported in Appendix~\ref{cls_testtime_learning_supp}.
+\textbf{Effectiveness in expert aggregation.} As shown in Table~\ref{table_test_time}, our self-supervised strategy learns suitable expert weights for various unknown test class distributions.
+For forward long-tailed distributions, the weight of the forward expert $E_1$ is higher; while for backward long-tailed ones, the weight of the backward expert $E_3$ is relatively high.
+This enables our multi-expert model to boost the performance on dominant classes for unknown test distributions, leading to better ensemble performance (cf.~Table~\ref{table_expert_learning_performance}), particularly as test data get more skewed.
+The results on more datasets are reported in Appendix~\ref{cls_testtime_learning_supp}, while more ablation studies of our strategy are shown in Appendix~\ref{App_F}.